Intranet printing and CSS

 Backgroud of HTML elements at printing

-Printing background colors and pictures of HTML elements depend on browser setting.
+Printing of background colors and background pictures of HTML elements depends on browser setting.
 Default setting is not to print background pictures and colors.
-For printing unification of intranet pages regardless of browser individual setting, it is possible to assign white background of elements in CSS section, as is indicated in previous code example for element th .
+For printing unification, regardless of browser individual setting, it is suitable to assign white background (overwrite background image) of elements in CSS section for printing, as is indicated in previous code example for element th.
+Background printing is set in IE menu Tools / Internet Options / Advanced / Print background colors and images.
+Opera and FireFox have background setting situated in menu File / Page Setup / Print Background.

-Another time, on the contrary, we need to ensure that the background picture is always printed.
+Another time we need to ensure that the background picture is always printed.
 Example of such a situation is described in article graph with <div>.
-Background picture is not declared as property background, but as an element <img .. />, which is by help of position: absolute set beneath the graph, so that creates its background.
+Background picture is not declared as property background, but as an element <img>, which is by help of position: absolute set beneath the graph, to create its background.

 Page break

 Long text, for example manual, can use another CSS property: page-break-before, and page-break-after.
 In connection with tag e.g. <h2> beginning of each chapter on new page can be managed.
-Not too much usefull for intranet application printing.
+Usefull mostly for paper wasting.